-Matt Owen is excited to return to The Cavaliers' organization in 2019 for his third year on staff.
+Matt Owen is excited to return to The Cavaliers Drum & Bugle Corps in 2019 for his third year on staff.
 He joined the team in 2017 as a guest Electrobrass collaborator and expanded his role in 2018 by joining the brass staff as a low brass technician.

 Matt is a globally touring electro-tubist, pianist, and composer and leading proponent for the marriage of brass and electronics residing in Nashville, Tenn.
 Performing over 200 shows a year as a Jupiter Artist across nine countries, he tours regularly with Eclectic Tuba and Opposite Box.
 In 2015, he founded Electrobrass Conference, which holds seminars geared toward the advancement of American brass music through technology.

 Matt studied Music Education at Jacksonville State University in Jacksonville, Ala., and graduated from the Armed Forces School of Music in Little Creek, Va. in 2007.
 He was a member of the 151st Army Band.
 Owen jumped into Drum Corps International (DCI) early at the age of 14, marching contra with Spirit of Atlanta in 2001, 2002, and 2005, and has worked heavily with marching ensembles every year since his involvement in the activity.

 In 2012, during the meteoric rise of electronic music at music festivals, Matt formed the group Eclectic Tuba in order to tour the country, perform, and conduct a hands-on study of the wide array of techniques being used to create the new-age live musical environments that we see in today’s large scale high-quality productions.